oruga-ui/oruga/packages/docs/components/Input.md

 ## Input component

 > Get user Input.
-Use with Field to access all functionalities
+Use with Field to access all functionalities.

 ```html
 <o-input></o-input>